Summit Theological Seminary exists for the specific purpose of teaching the Bible, the Bible sciences, and related practical ministry courses.

-He currently serves as Trustee at Person to Person Ministries and is the Preacher at the Church of Christ at Grissom in Peru, IN.
+He currently serves as Trustee at Person to Person Ministries and returned full time to Summit Theological Seminary in January 2021.

 In 1974 George L. Faull established Treaty Institute for Evangelism at Treaty IN.
 It grew in the first four years to 12,000 students.
 It was a non degree granting institution and offered resident classes and correspondence courses.

 Thanks to Joe Garman over ten thousand of those students were prisoners.
 It was given to American Rehabilitation Ministries and moved to Huntington, IN.
 It was called American Institue for Evangelism.
 It was then moved to Joplin, MO and the name was changed to American Bible Academy.
 Since its beginning it has had over 189,000 students enroll in a serious study of the Word of God.

 Brother Faull moved to Woodburn Indiana and started Seminary Off-Campus Studies.
 It began in 1980.
 It's degrees were granted by Louisville Bible College, Indiana Christian University, and Clayton University.
 Several colleges accepted their work.
 Dean Mills worked closely with Brother Faull as Dean of the school.
 He later became President of Eastern Christian College and he suggested that Seminary Off-Campus Studies evolve to a degree-granting school on its own.